Vovilla/pwn_cheat_sheet/README.md

 int 0x80 is the assembly language instruction that is used to invoke system calls in Linux on x86 (i.e., Intel-compatible) processors.

+EDI is used to hold the destination index, ESI holds the source index and EBX is used as a general purpose index register.